HOME PRINTS DRAWINGS SCULPTURES BOOK JACKETS ILLUSTRATED BOOKS ILLUSTRATIONS ARTISTS BOOKS NEWS NEW BIOGRAPHY fjetter@earthlink.net

 New York Public Library's Spencer Collection

-Lafayette College for Special Collections, Skillman Library, Easton, Pennsylvania
+Lafayette College, Special Collections, Skillman Library, Easton, Pennsylvania

-Lamson Library, Plymouth State University, in Plymouth, New Hampshire
+Plymouth State University, Lamson Library, Plymouth, New Hampshire

 Charles E. Young Research Library, Special Collections, UCLA, California